ayushanand18/as-http3lib/notes/HOW-TO-RUN.md

 |
 |   ## only 3 files are needed
 |   ...
-├── config.yaml // must be in root directory
+├── configs/config.yaml // must be accessible root directory
-├── cert.pem // not needed if you populate certificate.raw in config.yaml; path is configurable, can be anywhere ├── key.pem // not needed if you populate key.raw in config.yaml; path is configurable, can be anywhere
+├── configs/cert.pem // not needed if you populate certificate.raw in config.yaml/H1.1; path is configurable, can be anywhere ├── configs/key.pem // not needed if you populate key.raw in config.yaml/H1.1; path is configurable, can be anywhere
 |   ...
 |
 |